 Lumpsum Investment Plan Calculator: The mode of investment in which you can invest a large amount of money in any mutual fund scheme at one time instead of staggering the amount over many small investments.
-Big investors generally use this investment plan who prefers to either invest their money for the long term or the short duration wealth creation strategy.
+Big investors generally use this investment plan and prefer to either invest their money for the long term or the short duration wealth creation strategy.

 What is Lumpsum Calculator?

 The lumpsum calculator is the calculator that helps you to estimate the returns that will be made through the lump sum MF (mutual fund) investments.
-It provides you the maturity amount of the present-day investment, given no. of years for which you have made investment.
-You just need to write the amount, no. of years for which you wanted the amount to remains invested and the expected date of the return.
+It provides you the maturity amount of the present-day investment, given no. of years for which you have made the investment.
+You just need to write the amount, no. of years for which you wanted the amount to remain invested, and the expected date of the return.
 You will get the final maturity amount by using this calculator.

 You can use this calculator to check the estimated returns on your investments.
 Before knowing the benefits of using the lumpsum calculator, you must know the types of return for the lumpsum investment –

 - Total Return

 - Absolute return

 - Trailing Return